Nowhere else in the United States have so many ancient Indian rituals and customs survived as in New Mexico.

 Nearly 3,000 American Indian dancers and singers representing more than 700 tribes of Canada and the United Stated gather in Albuquerque on the 4th weekend every April for the annual Gathering of Nations Pow Wow.
 Activities and events include competition Indian singing and dancing.
 Indian traders market, and a street fair on Pow Wow Alley, filled with aisles of shopping, and native foods and music.
 The Indian Trader's Market offers a very special shopping experience and exhibition of Native artifacts from throughout the Americas featuring over 800 artists, crafters and traders, and the crowning of Miss Indian World.
 All events are open to the public, and photos are encouraged.

-The Gallup Intertribal Ceremonial – complete with Native American art sales and exhibits, tribal dances, rodeo, parades, powwow, pageant and more – is held annually each August in Gallup at the nearby Red Rock Park (RRP).
-The annual Gallup Intertribal Ceremonial gives New Mexicans and their visitors a genuine cultural experience with family and friends.
-The Ceremonial represents Native American traditions and heritage, and is a cultural experience cherished and treasured by its many visitors.
+The historic Gallup Inter-Tribal Indian Ceremonial – complete with Native American juried art show and exhibits, tribal dances, rodeo, parades, powwow, pageant and more – is held annually each August in Gallup at the nearby Red Rock Park.
+Showcasing the diversity of Native American traditions and heritage the annual Gallup Inter-Tribal Indian Ceremonial is a genuine cultural experience opportunity for all.

 Native Treasures: Indian Arts Festival